iliang33/java-album-review-app/README.md

 - As a user, I want to be able to sort reviews by critera such as by artist name alphabetical
 - As a user, I want to be able to update existing reviews and categories
 - As a user, I want to be able to merge two albums not in categories together
-- As a user, I want to be given the option to save all my reviews and categories when I exit the app
+- As a user, I want to be given the option to save all my reviews and categories
 - As a user, I want to be given the option to load all of my saved reviews and categories